Former German nobility in the Nazi Party: German Empire and Kingdom of Prussia

-In the early 1930s, Wilhelm II apparently hoped the successes of the German Nazi Party would stimulate interest in a restoration of the monarchy, with Crown Prince William's son as the "fourth Kaiser".
+In the early 1930s, Wilhelm II apparently hoped the successes of the German Nazi Party would stimulate interest in a restoration of the monarchy, with Crown Prince Wilhelm's son as the "fourth Kaiser".
 In 1933, Hindenburg, now Reich President of the Weimar Republic, appointed Nazi Party leader Adolf Hitler as the Chancellor of Germany.
 Crown Prince Wilhelm was a member of the Stahlhelm, the conservative and nationalist veterans organization, which in 1931 had joined with the Nazis to form the Harzburg Front.
 Hitler visited the former Crown Prince at Cecilienhof three times, in 1926, in 1933 (on the "Day of Potsdam"), and in 1935.
 On Hindenburg's death in August 1934, Hitler officially abolished the presidency and became German head of state as Führer, as well as Reich chancellor.
 This effectively forestalled the hopes of a Hohenzollern restoration at that time.

-Prince Wilhelm of Prussia, the son of Crown Prince William, nominated by Wilhelm as the "fourth Kaiser", took part in the invasion of France in May 1940.
+Prince Wilhelm of Prussia, the son of Crown Prince Wilhelm, nominated by Wilhelm as the "fourth Kaiser", took part in the invasion of France in May 1940.
 He was wounded during the fighting in Valenciennes and died on 26 May.
 His funeral service drew over 50,000 mourners.
 His death and the ensuing sympathy of the German public toward a member of the former German royal house greatly bothered Hitler, and he began to see the Hohenzollerns as a threat to his power.
-In 1940, Hitler issued the Prinzenerlass, which prohibited princes from German royal houses from military service in the Wehrmacht.
+In 1940, Hitler issued the Prinzenerlass, which prohibited princes from German royal houses from serving in the Wehrmacht.

 Gathering of high-ranking Nazi officials in Berlin in 1933.
 Left to right: Georg von Detten (NB) (chief of the Political Office of SA Supreme Command), Heinrich Sahm (Lord Mayor of Berlin), August Wilhelm of Prussia (SA-Group Leader), Hermann Göring (Minister President of Prussia), Julius Lippert (Berlin State Commissioner), Karl Ernst, (Commander of the Berlin SA) and Artur Görlitzer (Deputy Gauleiter of Berlin).
 NB: Hitler personally named von Detten with the Victims of the Night of the Long Knives.